 The Stanley Hotel isn’t just known for its spooky haunts, however.
 The 142-room hotel offers panoramic views of Estes Park and its jagged peaks.
 Whether you’re in it for the fright or a relaxing stay, the Stanley Hotel will provide a unique experience to any visitor.

-3. Get Festive at Happy Apple Farm
+3. Get the family together for apple picking at Happy Apple Farm

 What better way to kick off fall than by heading to a local apple orchard?
-Head to the Happy Apple Farm in Penrose, Colorado for the perfect day of fall festivities — Go on a hayride, explore the pumpkin patch, and check out the country store for your fall necessities.
+Head to the Happy Apple Farm in Penrose, Colorado for the perfect day of fall festivities.
+Go on a hayride, explore the pumpkin patch and check out the country store for your fall necessities.
 Happy Apple Farm sells way more than just apples.
 You’ll find fresh blackberries and raspberries, apple cider and apple cider donuts, and BBQ on the weekends.

-4. Take Colorado Craft Brewery Tour
+Downtown Colorado Springs Brewery Tour

 Insider Tip: You can give this tour as a gift!
 Our gift cards can be purchased in any amount, applied toward any tour on our calendar.

-Photo Courtesy of Independence Pass Foundation
+Fall Colors in Colorado | Photo Courtesy of Independence Pass Foundation

 If you do one thing in Colorado this fall, this should be it.
 There’s no better way to experience fall than by taking a drive in the mountains and chasing the incredible fall colors.
 Come September, all of the aspens in the state burst forth in shades of yellow, red, and orange.
 While you’ll be sure to see beautiful colors throughout most of September and October, there are a few short weekends in the fall where the leaves will be at their peak, so plan on being flexible in your chase for the colors!
 If you’re planning your trip around the fall leaves, check out this map to predict the best time to visit Colorado in the fall.